17th of February 2005 in Stockholm, Sweden.

 Metal Rules: What happened to Brent?
 Why is he not with you on this tour?

 Robbie Crane: Well, during the recording process, some issues came up, that in my opinion, in the big picture, in hindsight, weren’t valid reasons not to involve him in the recording process, at least the EP part of it.
 So, he’s coming back.
 We parted ways for a little while, on good terms.
 Brent, he’s a great guy, and he’s a part of this, and he was there from the beginning like all of us.
-Unfortunately, we didn’t have him for this trip, which is again, I feel, miserable.
-He’s gonna come back in about two weeks from now, so we’ll hopefully have him involved in the actual LP, the CD that we do.
+Unfortunately, we didn’t have him for this trip, which I feel miserable again.
+He’s going to come back in about two weeks from now, so we’ll hopefully have him involved in the actual LP, the CD that we do.

 Metal Rules: The record, who will release it, and what kind of stuff will be on it, any of the EP’s songs, or just all new stuff?